arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

         + H\left( c - \theta_d \right)} W.
    \end{align*}

-Here, the sums over :math:`i` and :math:`j` represent the contributions from all pre- and postsynaptic spikes, respectively, with :math:`C_{pre}` and :math:`C_{pre}` denoting the jumps in concentration after a spike.
+Here, the sums over :math:`i` and :math:`j` represent the contributions from all pre and postsynaptic spikes, respectively, with :math:`C_{pre}` and :math:`C_{pre}` denoting the jumps in concentration after a spike.
 The jump after the presynaptic spike is delayed by :math:`D`.
-The Calcium decay time is assumed to be much faster than the synaptic time scale, :math:`\tau_{Ca} \ll \tau`.
+The calcium decay time is assumed to be much faster than the synaptic time scale, :math:`\tau_{Ca} \ll \tau`.
 The subscripts :math:`p` and :math:`d` represent potentiation (increase in synaptic efficacy) and depression (decrease in synaptic efficacy), respectively, with :math:`\gamma` and :math:`\theta` being the corresponding rates and thresholds. :math:`H(x)` is the